Raul Zamudio

 • Lucio Fontana

-• Luis Leal: An Auto/Biography
+• Luis Leal: An Auto/Biography, by Mario T. Garcia

 • Lygia Clarke